Show Navigation

 Where can I suggest a new feature or share an interesting finding?

-The Grails mailing list is a great place to start a conversation with the Grails developers and other Grails users.
+The Grails Community Slack is a great place to start a conversation with the Grails developers and other Grails users.

-What is the difference between the mailing list and interaction on Stack Overflow?
+What is the difference between Slack and interaction on Stack Overflow?

-Use the mailing list for discussion around the framework's development.
-For questions we recommend Stack Overflow
+Use the Grails Community Slack for discussion around the framework's development.
+For questions we recommend Stack Overflow.
+Long lived discussions will occur on GitHub.

 How do I report an issue with the Grails framework?